About the Centre de Recerca Matemàtica

 The CRM is currently the managing institution of the Barcelona Graduate School of Mathematics (BGSMath) and a promoting institution of Bioinformatics Barcelona (BIB).
 The CRM is also a node of the Instituto Español de Matemáticas (IEMath).
 Since 2009, the CRM’s budget is part of the public budget of the Catalan Government.
 Core funding is provided by the Catalan government through yearly contracts.
 Other funding is obtained through competitive calls of the European Union, the Spanish Ministries or the Generalitat.
 The CRM was awarded in the year 2000 with the Narcis de Monturiol Plate Award to Scientific and Technological Merit (Picture).

 One of the core roles of the CRM is the organisation of international research programmes on selected topics in the field of mathematics, mathematical sciences and all its applications.
-The CRM hosts every year a number of notorious researchers from all around the world to interact with local researchers over extended periods.
+The CRM hosts every year a number of leading researchers from all around the world to interact with local researchers over extended periods.
 The CRM, as a member of the CERCA network of research centre in Catalunya, is strongly committed to fostering and enhancing research throughout the country.
 Each research programme held at the CRM spawn new collaborations among researchers from different backgrounds and levels of expertise during the lectures, seminars and informal interaction, which the CRM building has been designed specifically to encourage.